 Under Florida Law, you only have a limited amount of time to file a medical device claim.
 You must file your product liability suit within four years of your injury or risk losing out on compensation.

-Schedule a Free Consultation with a Fort Lauderdale Medical Device Liability Lawyer
+Schedule a Free Consultation with a Fort Lauderdale Personal Injury Lawyer

 When you are injured by a medical device that was supposed to help you, you may feel unsure where to turn.
-Hollander Law Firm, P.A. is ready to help you pursue fair compensation for the very real harm you have suffered and hold the responsible parties accountable.
+Hollander Law Firm Accident Injury Lawyers is ready to help you pursue fair compensation for the very real harm you have suffered and hold the responsible parties accountable.

 Contact our law office for a free consultation with an experienced Fort Lauderdale medical device liability lawyer.
 We will help you seek the money you need as you struggle to move on with your life.